 Tom Roby began folkdancing as an undergraduate at Swarthmore College and has been passionately pursuing it ever since.
-As a teacher, Tom is especially well versed in Balkan line dances, improvisational Hungarian dances, and English Country and Contra dances, which he calls regularly.
-He also has a keen interest in other couple dances, both choreographed and led/followed, e.g., waltz, zwiefache, Scandinavian, Bourees, Lindy, Argentine Tango, and Irish sets.
+As a teacher, Tom is especially well versed in Balkan line dances, and in Waltz, Scandinavian, Hungarian, Zwiefache, and other couple dances.
+He regularly calls English Country Dances in the Boston area and beyond, and has called New-England style Contra dances for many years.
+He also has a keen interest in other couple dances, both choreographed and led/followed.
 Now based in Connecticut and Massachusetts, Tom calls dances around New England and teaches at festivals and dance weekends farther afield.
-He's a regular teacher (with Diane Gonzales) at the montly Mostly Waltz for Boston.
+He's a regular teacher at CDS Boston Centre and (with Diane Gonzales) at the montly Mostly Waltz for Boston.

 Tom's goal as a teacher and caller is to get dancers moving to music as quickly as possible, while still helping them improve their style and connection to the music and each other.
 His teaching style is clear, lively, and fun.
 He continues to hone this craft, always looking for ways to mazimize teaching efficiency.
-Beginners and advanced dancers alike enjoy Tom's infectious enthusiasm and relaxed attitude.
-His sense of humor and quick wit speak for themselves.
+Beginners and advanced dancers alike enjoy Tom's infectious enthusiasm and relaxed attitude, as well as his sense of humor and quick wit.

 Tom started calling contra dances in Portland, OR (under Mary Devlin), then became a regular caller in Madison, WI, and the SF Bay area.
 He has called dances from Sacramento to Monterey and all around New England.